HR Transformation Council: 3 trends for 2024

 This cultural divide due to the pandemic is already seeing dramatic impacts on businesses, including the cascade of resignations (The Great Resignation / The Big Quit).
 For example, according to Gartner, only 29% of IT workers plan to stay with their current company.

-Thus, the HR Council must guide companies in a cultural reconsolidation, in parallel with the efforts that are made on the technological side.
+In this way, the HR Council must guide companies in a cultural reconsolidation, in parallel with the efforts being made on the technological side.
 This requires a collective refocusing on values, purpose, CSR, but above all, a redefinition of what employees find unique about their employer (or as one of my former clients used to say: “What’s in it for me?”)

 We are at a pivotal time for HR, between structural and cultural difficulties, and the opening of an incredible field of possibilities to build solid companies for the next decades.
-At SQORUS, we are ready to accompany you on this path.
-Do not hesitate to contact us to discuss it.
+At SQORUS, we’re ready to help you on your way.
+Don’t hesitate to contact us to discuss your needs.